Sony SS CS5 3-Way Bookshelf Speakers Review

 - No keyhole for wall mounting

 Well that’s about it for now.
-Hopefully you enjoyed this review on the Sony SSCS5 bookshelf speaker and now have a better idea of whether or not they’re for you.
+Hopefully you enjoyed this Sony SS CS5 3-way bookshelf speaker review and now have a better idea of whether or not they’re for you.

 I personally think they’re a great set of speakers, and work well with pretty much everything content wise; provided you have the adequate power to make them work.